 Should I know programming to understand regular expressions?

 No, you don't need to have any background in programming to learn regular expressions.
-Regular expression concept is very different from a typical programming language, so a programmer would hardly have any advantage over an advanced user if both never used regular expressions before.
-With some practice, both persons can learn how to work with them.
+The regular expression concept is very different from a typical programming language, so a programmer would hardly have any advantage over an advanced user if both never used regular expressions before.
+With some practice, both people can learn how to work with them.